marcelopaludetto/marceloPaludetto/README.md

 - Currently working at [Alura](https://www.alura.com.br/);
 - I have master's degree in Electrical and Computer Engineering;
-- I always love to teach, specially kids.
+- I love being a teacher.

 #### To do that I use: